shanetrimbur/weatherapp2/README.md

 ## Features

 - **Weather Data Scraper**: Fetches METAR weather data using the Aviation Weather API and uploads it to Azure Blob Storage.
-- **Backend API**: A Node.js backend that retrieves the weather data from Azure Blob Storage and indexes it in Elasticsearch.
+- **Backend API**: A Node.js backend retrieves the weather data from Azure Blob Storage and indexes it in Elasticsearch.
-- **Elasticsearch & Kibana**: The weather data is stored in Elasticsearch for fast searching and analyzed in Kibana for visualization.
+- **Elasticsearch & Kibana**: Weather data is stored in Elasticsearch for fast searching and analyzed in Kibana for visualization.
 - **Azure Deployment**: The entire app (scraper, API, Elasticsearch, and Kibana) is deployed on Azure for high availability.
-- **Modular Design**: The Python, Node.js, and Elasticsearch components are isolated, making it easy to extend and integrate with more data sources.
+- **Modular Design**: The Python, Node.js, and Elasticsearch components are isolated, making it easy to extend and integrate more data sources.

 ---